IR35 reform: a limited company contractor’s guide to Reasonable Care

 9. Ensuring they check and review processes of other parties where they subcontract the determination process to another party.
 The client remains responsible for the accuracy of the SDS even if it subcontracts that responsibility to another party.

-In my view, this is quite a heavy administrative burden on all businesses because in order to take reasonable care, HMRC are saying that this is a continual process of evaluation not only in doing the assessments but, also, in keeping current on the employemnt status principles and guidance.
-It is likely that HMRC will expect the client to train someone internally to be responsible for employment status and for carrying out the assessments.
+In my view, the above constitutes quite a heavy administrative burden on end-client organisations.
+In fact, in order to take reasonable care, HMRC are in effect saying that it is a continual process of evaluation -- not only in doing the assessments but, also, in keeping current on the employment status principles and guidance.

-Further according to HMRC and its manual (ESM10014), examples of behaviours which do not constitute reasonable care include, but are not limited to:
+Furthermore according to HMRC, examples of behaviours which do not constitute reasonable care include, but are not limited to:

 1. Determining that every worker who provides their services through an intermediary is caught by the off-payroll working rules without giving any consideration to the specific facts of each individual case.